maartenwodan/tasksoup/syncgithub/README.md

 Future
 ======

+*Features*
  - Full team support, now only works correctly for one team.
  - Full assignee support, waiting for github api to come out of beta.
  - Sync priority with github prio's (or labels).
  - Sync usernames, contact can be @username if a map exists.
 Requires username mapping.
  - Sync Progress with whatever (zenhub?).
- - Connect with GitHooks instead of cron?
+ - Connect with GitHooks instead of cron.

+*Code*
+ - Proper use of relations with RedBean.
+ - Proper use of models.

 Inner workings
 ==============